 The Importance of Proper Senior Cat Care

-What should I include in a senior cat's diet?
+What should I include in a cat's senior diet?

 What are the signs of arthritis in senior cats?